 This quick and easy butterless chocolate chip cookie recipe uses coconut oil instead of butter for a soft, chewy cookie.

 These butterless chocolate chip cookies are actually kind of wonderful, though.
 Made from scratch?
 Check.
 Without butter?
 Check.
 Soft and chewy?
 Check annnnnnd check.

 (And you are totally allowed to eat them hot from the oven and dip them in milk if those things make your heart happy.
 We accept all kinds of cookie monsters here at Life As A Strawberry HQ!)

-And – AND AND AND – these cookies have NO butter!
+These cookies have NO butter!
 There’s just a bit of smooth, melted coconut oil for body and flavor.

 (Note: Coconut oil at room temperature is usually solid, but just spoon it into a glass measuring cup and zap it in the microwave to melt it down for this recipe):